crowdsecurity/php-remediation-engine/docs/USER_GUIDE.md

 The `fallback_remediation` setting will be used to determine which remediation to use in case a decision has a type that does not belong to the `ordered_remediations` setting.

 This setting is not required.
-If you don't set any value, `'bypass'` will be used by default.
+If you don't set any value, `bypass` will be used by default.

 If you set some value, be aware to include this value in the `ordered_remediations` setting too.